mifumagalli/mypython/ifu/README_muse_pipeline.md

 >>muse=mp.ifu.muse.Muse()
 >>muse.cubex_process()

+Since v1.8, cubex introduces some changes that are not backward compatible.
+To run with a specific version, do, e.g.: muse.cubex_process(version='1.8')

 First, the pipeline uses the eso reduction and the muse pipeline to align each expsoure to the reference, and produces a resampled cube on this frame.
 It's worth checking is the files